CFP: 2023 Uehiro Graduate Philosophy Conference - What Dreams May Come?: Philosophical Explorations in Dreaming, Suffering, and Death

 Papers should explore dreaming, suffering, and death, and grapple with questions that arise out of these facets of life.
 These topics may also be broadly construed.
 For example, we welcome papers on "dreaming" as both a phenomena in philosophy of mind and as an "ideal" or "aspiration" in other areas of philosophy.
 Likewise, "suffering" can include the philosophy of pain, or "duḥkha" in Buddhist philosophy.
 As such, we invite papers from all philosophical fields and traditions.

 Presentations should not exceed twenty (20) minutes in length, and another five (5) minutes for questions.
 Paper submissions should not exceed 4000 words.
-Abstracts are also welcome and should not exceed 250 words, but preference for travel funds will be given to completed papers.
+Abstracts are also welcome and should be between 250-500 words, but preference for travel funds will be given to completed papers.
 Submissions should be prepared for blind review.
-The deadline for submissions is November 30, 2022, and presenters will be notified of our decision by early January.
+The deadline for submissions is December 9th, 2022, and presenters will be notified of our decision by early January.

 Send papers as a PDF file and prepared for blind review to [email protected] - In the body of the e-mail please include: 1) Your name, 2) Title of the paper, 3) Institutional affiliation, 4) Contact information (e-mail, phone, or mailing address)

 The conference is free and open to the public.